Farhan-SU/Studio99/README.md

 # Studio99
 An Artist Shop

-An eCommerce website I am built for my Advanced Web Development class using Next.Js.
-I am using CodyHouse's JS framework for the Cart, Stripe for payment, and Fire base for user login/authentication.
+An eCommerce website powered by Moltin storefront using Next.Js.
+Moltin API was used to store my data and manage inventory.
+I also used Stripe for payment, and Fire base for user login/authentication.